 Dave Mabe tweets out a watch-list every morning to all his followers.
 He provides many stocks that are moving or likely to move based on news or the previous day’s action.
-Dave is a long time day trader who works for trade-ideas.com.
-Not all the stocks will fit with everyone’s trading style, but it is a great resource until you can learn how to make you own watch-lists.
+Dave is a long-time day trader who works for trade-ideas.com.
+Not all the stocks will fit with everyone’s trading style, but it is a great resource until you can learn how to make your own watch-lists.

 Even as a free subscriber you are welcome to ask questions and offer input.
-If you want to see what it’s like to actually day trade full time, tune in around 9am each morning and just observe.
-The perspectives and knowledge that is available in the room is incredible.
+If you want to see what it’s like to actually day trade full time, tune in around 9 am each morning and just observe.
+The perspectives and knowledge that is available in the room are incredible.